 CONSIDERING DIVORCE?
 Try Mediation

-If you are considering Divorce, I would suggest using Mediation or Collaboration.
+If you are considering Divorce, I would suggest using Mediation or Collaborative Law.
 Please tell them I sent you.
 Cyndy Rochford (585) 348-9786 is an Attorney who can work with you in Collaborative Law or Mediation and is a Cornell graduate.
 Very gentle and kind and knows what she is doing.
+If you like my personality and want that in an attorney, consider her.
+Email her at Cyndy@Rochford-Law.com or check out her website: www.rochfordlawandmediation.com

 Here is a Newsletter from Cyndy on Coping With COVID 19 Coping in the Time of Covid Attorney Cyndy Rochford.pdf